(Translate this site)

 Sheesh, but that siren was loud!
 No matter how many times I used that thing, my memory never did justice to its true ear-splitting volume.
 But the worse the better, right now.

 Still, it would have been nice to have intact windows with which to dull the awful squealing.
-The sound intensity almost hurt.
+Under the present circumstances, the sound intensity almost hurt.

 What the hell?
 I was being shot at again!